Blog

 8. Be consistent with your message

-Consistency in your tone of voice across your campaigns and your website ensures that there’s a clear line of communication.
+Consistency in your tone of voice across your campaigns and your website ensures that there’s a clear line of communication, which helps to build brand awareness and credibility.

 Building strong relationships is key to long-term success in email marketing to schools.
 Consider implementing a series of email campaigns that deliver valuable content over time.
-This helps to build your brand awareness and demonstrates that you’re committed to supporting schools throughout the academic year.
+This helps to keep you top of mind and demonstrates that you’re committed to supporting schools throughout the academic year.

-There’s a lot to think when writing marketing emails for teachers, but if you follow my 8 top tips, you’ll be able to develop compelling emails that deliver value, highlight benefits and build trust.
+There’s a lot to think about when writing marketing emails for teachers, but if you follow my 8 top tips, you’ll be able to develop compelling campaigns that deliver value, highlight the benefits of your offering and build trust.

-Our team of experts are on hand to help every step of the way, so please get in touch for any advice and support with your email marketing campaigns.
-Or head over to our blog for more information about marketing to education.
+Our team of experts are on hand to help you every step of the way, so please get in touch for advice and support with your email marketing campaigns.